pmean/build-website/text/07/CalculatingRates.md

 needlesticks by the 30 days in a month to produce a rate of 0.2 needlesticks per day.

-I\'m also starting to pull together some of the formulas needed for confidence intervals for count data.
+I'm also starting to pull together some of the formulas needed for confidence intervals for count data.

 -   [Stats: Confidence intervals for count data (March